4350pChris/blog/rapper-vocabulary-analyzer.md

 ![Screenshot of the rapper ranking website](./assets/ranking.png)

-Lo and behold, my favorite rapper at the time, Aesop Rock, was at the top of the list with a whopping 7,879 unique words used throughout his songs.
+Lo and behold, my favorite rapper at the time, Aesop Rock, was at the top of the list with a whooping 7,879 unique words used throughout his songs.
 If you know you know - no surprises there.
 However, some of the artists I was listening to at the time didn't appear at all.
 Consequently, I did the only thing any reasonable person with a little too much time on their hands would do: I started to learn Python, the goal being to write a [script](https://github.com/4350pChris/LyricAnalyzer) to scrape the lyrics of artists I was listening to and run the same analysis on them.
 During that time I realized - I really dig programming.